Priyanshu-Batham/Algolyzer/.github/ISSUE_TEMPLATE/bug-🐞.md

 ---
-name: Custom Bug template
+name: "Bug \U0001F41E"
 about: Template to use for raising issues related to bugs
 title: 'Bug: Title of Issue'
-labels: bug
+labels: bug, enhancement
 assignees: ''

 ---